Art collection in ancient Rome: Private collections

 In Alexandria and Pergamon, private collections were stored in libraries, the atria of libraries, gardens, banquet halls, and royal palaces.
 These collections were heavily influenced by Hellenism, collectors were motivated by their respect and deference for Greek culture.
 Gaius Asinius Pollio amassed a sizeable private collection of Greek sculptures and art; he displayed this collection publicly because, according to the 1st-century CE Roman writer Pliny the Elder, he was "accordingly anxious for his collection to attract sightseers."
 Replicas of ancient art pieces, particularly the works of famous artists such as Zeuxis, were highly sought after by ancient Roman collectors.
 Archaeological excavations in Baiae revealed more than 400 plaster casts used to create replicas of statues from the 5 and 4th centuries BCE.
-Their likely was a significant amount of fraud on the Roman art market; vendors may have inscribed the name of popular artists—such as Praxiteles—into their products to deceive customers into believing they were original works of the artists.
+There likely was a significant amount of fraud on the Roman art market; vendors may have inscribed the name of popular artists—such as Praxiteles—into their products to deceive customers into believing they were original works of the artists.
 One potential example of Roman art forgery comes from the Apollo of Piombino, a bronze statue made in the 1st-century BCE that was designed to emulate the style of a 5th-century BCE Greek statue.
 Despite the presumed prevalence of hoaxes in the Roman art world, there is little known ancient legislation concerning the topic.
 Roman art collectors could satiate their needs by contracting artists, often Greek artists, for commissions.
 Aulus Gabinius, a Roman consul in 58, employed a Greek painter named Antiochus.